ministryofjustice/hmpps-github-discovery/README.md

 - **Standards** (`includes/standards.py`) contains functions that read and processes various parameters of the repository to determine compliance with standards
 - **Teams** (`includes/teams.py`) are functions to processes the teams either from Github or from Terraform data.

+Note: some functions are also inherited from [hmpps-python-lib](https://github.com/ministryofjustice/hmpps-python-lib) - these are designated by bbeginning `from hmpps import...`

 ## Github tokens
 Each Github application has a limit of 15,000 calls per hour.
 Because some of the Github Discovery processes are quite intensive (each time a file is retrieved from Github it counts as a token use),